recombinant/Zig-for-C-Programmers/FailingHardware.md

 - write another Python script
     - change the file extensions .cpp ⇒ .c and .hpp ⇒ .h
     - tweak #include statements with regex to reflect the header file name change
+    - eliminate the redundant "near" keyword (used for some memory models on 16 bit Windows).

 The next step was to compile files.
 Simplified…